 I wanted to know what dogs and their owners thought of these treats.
 Specifically I wanted to know if dogs actually enjoyed them.
 You’d be surprised how many top quality treats are available that are not appealing to most dogs.
 Of course, every dog enjoys different flavors, but I only included treats on this list that appealed to the vast majority of the canines that have tried them.
 I also wanted to see what pet parents thought of the smell and texture of the products.
 If dog owners weren’t satisfied, neither was I.

-My number one pick
+About my number one pick

 Rocco & Roxie Jerky Treats earned my pick for being an overachiever in every way.
 One of our dogs is very particular about the treats that she eats, and I knew once she snatched one of these treats and gulped it down without sniffing it, pushing it around, and mentally critiquing it that these were a keeper.
 Not to mention that as soon as I opened the bag I was overwhelmed by the smell of human quality beef jerky.
 I knew right away that these treats were the real deal.